TheKarpati/tsetestdevice/README.md

 # Connect a virtual board with sensors and actuators to the relayr cloud (Python 2.7.x Edition)

 **This tutorial is for Python 2.7.x users.
-If you use Python 3 or don't have Python, please use [this tutorial instead](https://github.com/relayr/python-virtual-device).**
+If you use Python 3 or don't have Python, please go to [this tutorial instead](https://github.com/relayr/python-virtual-device).**

 ## Introduction